jigsrajwani/UrlShortner/README.md

+# URL SHORTNER

-I created this url shortner using FastAPI.
+I created this project using FastAPI.